 Your physician affixes each of these wires to a specific location in your heart.
 They then connect the other end of the wires to the defibrillator device and insert the defibrillator under the skin beneath the collarbone.

-If you’re worried about your heart flutters, let the experienced professionals at St. Louis Heart and Vascular run diagnostic tests to determine whether a defibrillator can help you.
-Call the nearest office in St. Louis, St. Charles, or Bridgeton, Missouri, or Granite City, Illinois, today to book your consultation.
+If you’re worried about your heart flutters, let our experienced defibrillator doctors at St. Louis Heart and Vascular run diagnostic tests to determine whether a defibrillator can help you.
+Find the nearest location today to book your consultation.